 Each industry has their own version of this decision.

-If you’re a musician, you can do 100 gigs or write and record 100 songs.
+If you’re a musician, you can do a hundred gigs, or record and distribute a hundred songs.

 Both are necessary.
 Neither is right or wrong.
 But you need to be aware that you can choose the local/global balance that feels best to you, no matter the norms.